Doctor of Physical Therapy

 Add/Drop

-Students follow the add/drop policy dates published in the General Information section of this Catalog.
+Students follow the add/drop policy dates published in the Doctor of Physical Therapy Handbook.
 Requests to drop a course require the signature of the program director.
 Students who drop a course must understand that this jeopardizes their ability to continue in the program.

 Probation/Suspension/Dismissal